 The impacts of the continued loss of biodiversity and climate change on our livelihoods and communities are already visible.

-For two decades, FOCA has been a member of the Ontario Biodiversity Council (OBC).
+For over two decades, FOCA has been a member of the Ontario Biodiversity Council (OBC).
 This group of environmental, conservation, government, academic and indigenous organizations, natural history institutions, and industry work together to support biodiversity conservation in Ontario.
 The OBC regularly holds a Biodiversity Summit, produces the “State of Ontario’s Biodiversity” Report every 5 years, and led to the development of the Ontario Biodiversity Strategy.

 June 13, 2024 – the federal Minister of Environment and Climate Change has released Canada’s 2030 Nature Strategy: Halting and Reversing Biodiversity Loss in Canada (download PDF, 181 pages).
 The report notes that “our economies are embedded in nature, not external to it” and that healthy, biodiverse ecosystems are vital to our lives and livelihoods in Canada.